 My life would not be the same without baseball.
 I discovered baseball during the summer of fourth grade.
 My stepfather encouraged my participation in Little League once he saw potential in my throwing arm.
 I was the worst player on the team by far.
 However, the competitive side of me gave me the drive to improve and I began to mature as a player and earned starting positions.
-Nevertheless, I feel as though my past struggles had more merit compared to my successes.
+I know that my past struggles have contributed to my current successes.
 One of the biggest character-building moments was in the sixth grade.
-I was cut from the school baseball team.
+I was cut from the middle school baseball team.
 I was distraught, but I did not give up.
 This sparked a flame in me and training seven days a week became the norm.
 By eighth grade, I was one of the strongest members of the team.
-I started to take pleasure in playing the sport.
-Baseball had been nothing but a hobby, now my life revolves around it.

-This sport has taught and engrained several qualities that help me excel in other activities.
+This sport has taught and engrained in me several qualities that help me excel in other activities.
 The transition from middle school to high school was relatively simple as I had already learned the importance of time management.
 Being on the mound as a pitcher with the game on the line has given me the ability to relax under pressure during my musical performances.
-Baseball has become much more than just a past time as it has improved my quality of life significantly.

 I currently play for the Federal Way Knights as a pitcher/shortstop, and am attending Stadium High School in Tacoma, Washington.
-I am currently going into my sophomore year.
-I would like to work in the medical or law fields should my baseball endeavors come to an end.
-It would be a great privilege to attend a college that can challenge me academically and will allow me a spot on its baseball roster.
+I am in my sophomore year.
+I would like to become a lawyer in the future.
+It would be a great privilege to attend a college where I can thrive as a student athlete.
 Thank you for your time.